Connect with us

 As the Thanksgiving smoke clears, this thriller serves as a microcosm of both teams’ seasons: Dallas finding fire in adversity, Kansas City grappling with the perils of complacency.
 For the Cowboys, a win like this could spark a late surge toward the postseason, validating Prescott’s contract extension and silencing doubters.
 The Chiefs, meanwhile, must regroup quickly, with a brutal December slate looming that includes rematches against top-tier foes.
 In the end, football’s feast isn’t just about the scoreboard—it’s about resilience, and on this night, Dallas devoured the moment while Kansas City left hungry for more.

-CELEBRITY2 hours ago
+CELEBRITY2 days ago

 CELEBRITY3 days ago